DarkSystemGit/qua-lang/README.md

 # qua

 This is my little toy programming language.
 It's impure and fully immutable, so ends up looking decently functional.
+It can be interperted as well as compiled to wasm.
 It is also very much a work in progress!

 It looks a little like this: